 An internal communication tool allows frontline workers to give the C-suite valuable feedback on the customer experience.
 Their insight and ideas can help your leadership team design strategies to improve the customer experience.

-15 Must-Have Features of a Bottom-Up Internal Communications Tool
+15 Must-Have Features of an Internal Communication Tool

 - Digital signage: Broadcast your company’s messaging everywhere — from the break room to the boardroom.